 Occupational Hazards

 Certain occupations expose individuals to carcinogenic substances that can increase the risk of lung cancer.
-Asbestos, a well-known carcinogen, has been linked to lung cancer and mesothelioma.
+Asbestos, a well-known carcinogen, has been linked to lung and mesothelioma.
 Workers in construction, shipbuilding, and manufacturing industries who have been exposed to asbestos fibers face a heightened risk.

 Other occupational exposures include arsenic, chromium, and nickel.
 For example, miners, metalworkers, and those in the chemical industry may come into contact with these harmful substances, increasing their likelihood of developing lung cancer.